§-Quick questions

 15short Q&A pairs drawn directly from our worked dot-point answer.
 For full context and worked exam questions, read the parent dot-point page.

-What is education programmes?Show answer
+What are education programmes?Show answer

 Education increases health literacy and changes behaviour.
 Effective programmes have clear messaging, repeated exposure, structural support (regulation, infrastructure) and target specific behaviours.

-What is screening programmes?Show answer
+What are screening programmes?Show answer

 Screening tests asymptomatic people to detect disease early, when treatment is more effective and survival is higher.